 What is Donor Stewardship?

-Why Does Donor Stewardship Matter?
+Why Does Having a Donor Stewardship Plan Matter?

 The Difference between Good Donor Stewardship and Great Donor Stewardship

 It’s vitally important to give your donors a great experience after they’ve chosen to support your work.
 Whether you’re completely new to fundraising or are simply looking for new ideas to build into an existing donor stewardship plan, this section will outline a few ways you can create a next-level plan for keeping your donors engaged.

 You may already be working on some of the basics of a great donor stewardship plan.
 You do all the right things: You send thank-you emails within 24 hours of a gift, you report donors’ impact, and you send tax receipts promptly.
 You may even hold a yearly appreciation lunch for your loyal donors.
 What else can you do?

 Get creative!
 Ultimately, your goal is to become so successful at stewarding that you know many of your donors personally and understand how your supporters prefer to interact with you.
 As you think about how to work toward that goal, brainstorm new ideas with your team.
 You may also want to consider sending surveys to loyal donors and volunteers to learn what they’d like to see from your organization.
 They may give you some unexpected ideas you hadn’t considered before, like: